kdoore/CS2335-Gitbook/project-3/project-3-step-by-step-guide.md

 2. Use code from: [GameData](/project-3/gamedata-with-unityevent.md) to populate the class code in Visual Studio.
 3. In your project's first scene, (BeginScene), add the GameData script component to the GameManager gameObject.
 4. In your project's MiniGame scene, create a new empty  GameObject, GameManager, and add the GameData script component to the GameManager gameObject.
-5. You will. start customizing your other scripts for storing data driven by gameplay.
+5. You will. start customizing your other scripts, so they will use GameData for storing data created by gameplay.

+###Customize PlayerController.cs